Abhiojiki/LeetstreakProduction/README.md

 ## Build Instructions
 1. Prerequisites : Make sure you have Node.js (version 14.xx or higher) and npm (version 6.xx or higher) installed.
+2. If you need to work with server clone this repository:  `https://github.com/Abhiojiki/serverForRequest.git`(Optional)
-2. Clone the repository: `git clone https://github.com/yourusername/streakCounterExtension.git`
+3. Clone the repository: `git clone https://github.com/yourusername/streakCounterExtension.git`
-3. Navigate to the project directory: `cd streakCounterExtension`
+4. Navigate to the project directory: `cd streakCounterExtension`
-4. Install dependencies: `npm install`
+5. Install dependencies: `npm install`
 5. Build the extension: `npm run build`

 ## Build Environment Requirements